curvenote/jtex/README.md

 `[-CONTENT-]` is a special variable that will expand to the entire contents of `content.tex`

-We'll not go into more `jinja` features here, as they are covered in the [Jinja Template Designer Documentation](https://jinja.palletsprojects.com/en/3.0.x/templates/) -- simply replace the standard `jinja` syntax with our customized `syntax` and bear in mind the rules of LaTeX and constructing sophisicated templates is pretty straightforward with practice.
+We'll not go into more `jinja` features here, as they are covered in the [Jinja Template Designer Documentation](https://jinja.palletsprojects.com/en/3.0.x/templates/) -- simply replace the standard `jinja` syntax with our customized `syntax` and bear in mind the rules of LaTeX and constructing sophisticated templates is pretty straightforward with practice.

 ### Curvenote Templates